 My students earn Gold and Silver Medals in Shore Music Educators Association Student Evaluations as well as 5, 7 and 10 Year trophies.
 They have earned High Honors and Honors at the New Jersey Music Teachers Spring Recital Auditions, as well as achievement trophies, and have been Composer Competition winners.
-They earn certificates for Music Development Program's (Royal Conservatory of Music) piano practical exams and written theory exams, and some have earned State and Center Certificates of Excellence, and the opportunity to perform at Carnegie Hall.
+They earn certificates for Music Development Program's (Royal Conservatory of Music) piano practical exams and written theory exams.
+Many have earned State and Center Certificates of Excellence, and the opportunity to perform at Carnegie Hall.

-Several of my students have gone on to make careers in music, becoming public school music teachers, or notably, in the case of Matt Beilis, a recording artist.
+Several of my students have gone on to careers in music, as public and private school music teachers, or notably, in the case of Matt Beilis, a recording artist.
 He is a singer, songwriter, and prolific performer, who decided to follow his music dream after graduating from college with a degree in finance.
 He studied with me for twelve years, starting when he was five.
 Visit YouTube, enter his name, and you can watch videos of Matt performing, singing and playing piano.
 Check out his website at www.mattbeilis.com

 Piano study and piano achievements have figured large on the college applications of all of my graduating seniors.
 It is no longer enough to have top grades.
 Colleges are interested in the students who do things "out of the box," and awards earned thorough the study of any musical instrument are an enormous plus on a young person's resume, even if their college focus will be math, science or the Humanities.
 The benefits of studying music are well-known and appreciated by the academic world.